| |

 grow standard varieties too, but these heirlooms (in the same class as

-doing things a little differently, and so do the folks who share our
+enjoy doing things a little differently, and so do the folks who share

-garden.
-Community Supported Agriculture is more than just a garden
+our garden.
+Community Supported Agriculture is more than

-been using their food dollars to tell farmers what they want.
-If you go
+food dollars to tell farmers what they want.
+If you go to the local

-to the local discount superstore, and spend your food dollars on
+discount superstore, and spend your food dollars on Brazilian produce,

-Brazilian produce, Chinese honey, feedlot beef injected with MSG and
+Chinese honey, feedlot beef injected with MSG and salt solution, and

-unstable monoculture farming.
-Shop at the Farmer's Market instead, and
+monoculture farming.
+Shop at the Farmer's Market instead, and let your

-let your food dollars tell the farming community what you want; fresh,
+food dollars tell the farming community what you want; fresh, local,

-local, healthy food.
+healthy food.
 Please, support your local sustainable farmers!
-We
+We can't

 |